danlhennessy/homelab-k8s/Kubernetes/choices/dns.md

 External:
-    Just one wildcard DNS record to Application gateway (e.g. *.gate.example.com).
+    Just one wildcard DNS record to Traffic Manager (e.g. *.gate.example.com).
 Based on the prefix, Ingress will route the request to the relevant service

 Internal: https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/
     Pods and Services are assigned DNS names by kube-dns(CoreDNS)